Social Security spousal benefits are confusing, and among the most common thing readers ask about.

 To claim a spousal benefit based on an ex-spouse's earnings record, your ex-spouse has to be 62 and eligible for benefits, but there is no requirement that they must have already filed for benefits.

-To claim a spousal benefit based on your current spouse's earnings record, you current spouse must have filed for their own benefits already.
+To claim a spousal benefit based on your current spouse's earnings record, your current spouse must have filed for their own benefits already and you must have been married for at least 9 months or the death was accidental or happened in the line of military duty.

 2. Deemed Filing Rules